prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 2. Beacon Node: connect to builder

-To use a Builder the beacon node needs to start with the following configuration:
+To use a builder the beacon node needs to start with the following configuration:

 - `--http-mev-relay` flag pointed to a mev boost instance or running relay (5.
 Builder: connected via relay URL).